Between-the-Fjords/turfmapper/README.md

   make_turf_plot(
     year = year, species = species, cover = cover, subturf = subturf,
     title = glue::glue("Site {.$site}: plot {.$plot}"),
-    grid = grid)
+    grid_long = grid)
 ```

 <img src="man/figures/README-one_plot-1.png" width="100%" />

 There are a few taxa than need checking here.

 See the vignette for plotting multiple turfs.
-The vignette's source RMD file is a template.
+The vignette's source RMD file can be used as a template.